gruntwork-io/docs/docs/reference/modules/terraform-aws-security/cloudtrail-bucket/cloudtrail-bucket.md

   # access to the bucket.
 This is useful during deployment so that you don't have to
   # pass around the KMS key ARN.
   allow_kms_describe_key_to_external_aws_accounts = false

+  # Optional whether or not to use Amazon S3 Bucket Keys for SSE-KMS.
+  bucket_key_enabled = false

   # The name to assign to the CloudTrail 'trail' that will be used to track all API
   # calls in your AWS account.